Pratik-Prakash-Sannakki/Plug-n-Predict_MLOps/README.md

 #### 4)  Requirements File

-A requirements.txt which contains all the library reuired for the application to predict.
+A requirements.txt which contains all the library required for the application to predict.